sindresorhus/p-queue/readme.md

 #### .addAll(fns, [options])

-Same as `.add()`, but accepts an array of async functions and returns a promise that resolves when all async functions are resolved.
+Same as `.add()`, but accepts an array of sync or async functions and returns a promise that resolves when all functions are resolved.

 #### .pause()